auchenberg/kenneth-io/posts/2024-04-06-api-developer-experience-2024.md

 - **API Review:** To operationalize this, we introduced a forcing function called API Review, where every change that modifies Stripe’s API must pass a strict review process staffed by a cross-functional group of people who care about API design.

-  Naturally, as a centralized friction point for the company, it was challenging to manage, particularly at scale with 1000s of engineers.
+  Naturally, it was challenging to manage as a centralized friction point for the company, particularly at scale with 1000s of engineers.

   {% image src="/images/posts/api-developer-experience-2024/api_review.png" title="API Review" /%}

   If I were to do things differently today, I would probably pivot the concept away from “review” to more of an education service that helps internal engineers develop excellent and consistent APIs.

-  It turns out that great engineers aren’t always great API/abstraction designers, but this skill can be learned with support and tools.
+  Engineers aren't always great API/abstraction designers, but this skill can be learned with support and tools.

   My former colleague [@cjav_dev](https://twitter.com/cjav_dev/) has a great post on the API design process here: [https://blog.postman.com/how-stripe-builds-apis/](https://blog.postman.com/how-stripe-builds-apis/).

-- **Abstraction ladders:** Every API as an abstraction, and as APIs evolve over time, so does it’s abstraction ladder.
-Great abstractions enables developers to do powerful things with minimal effort, and great platforms reveals power and complexity as they go through the abstraction ladder.
+- **Abstraction ladders:** Every API is an abstraction, and as APIs evolve, so does their abstraction ladder.
+Great abstractions enable developers to do powerful things with minimal effort, and great platforms reveal power and complexity as they progress through the abstraction ladder.

   {% image src="/images/posts/api-developer-experience-2024/abstraction_ladders.png" title="abstraction_ladders" /%}